Jack Cook

 Intel Hardware Security Academic Award, First Place

-IEEE Micro Top Picks: Top 12 Computer Architecture Paper of the Year
+IEEE Micro Top Picks: Top 12 Computer Architecture Papers of the Year

 MIT Robert M. Fano Award: Best EECS UROP Project